What type of issue are you experiencing?

 5. All devices will automatically move to new channel

-Updating Helen Firmware
+Updating Helen firmware

 1. Go to Integration Settings

-2. Click Show next to Wireless Bridge Settings
+2. Click Show next to Wireless Bridge

 3. Press the Reset button on TRO.Y 2

-4. Click Choose File and select the .gbl firmware file
+4. Click Choose File and select the

 5. Wait for upload to complete (takes a few minutes)